InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

 1. This process is intended for technically inclined people who have participated in Injective staking testnets.
 If you aren't already familiar with this process, you are advised against participating due to the risks involved.
 There is no need for you to participate if you feel unprepared - you can create a validator or stake INJ any time after launch.
 2. INJ staked during genesis will be at risk of 5% slashing if your validator double signs.
 If you accidentally misconfigure your validator setup, this can easily happen, and slashed INJ are not expected to be recoverable by any means.
 Additionally, if you double-sign, your validator will be [tombstoned](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/slashing/07_tombstone.md) and you will be required to change operator and signing keys.
-3. INj staked during genesis or after will be locked up as part of the defense against long range attacks for 3 weeks.
-They can be re-delegated or undelegated, but will not be transferrable until a hard-fork enables transfers.
+3. INJ staked during genesis or after will be locked up as part of the defense against long range attacks for 3 weeks.
+They can be re-delegated or undelegated, but will not be transferrable until transfers are enabled through governance.

 ## Genesis File